bigprof-software/appgini-docs/pages/advanced-topics/custom-limited-access-pages.md

     include("$hooks_dir/../lib.php");
 ```

-The above code allows you to use the functions provided by AppGini in your custom page, including the function [getMemberInfo()](/appgini/help/advanced-topics/hooks/memberInfo-array/) which you can use for checking permissions.
+The above code allows you to use the functions provided by AppGini in your custom page, including the function [`getMemberInfo()`](/appgini/help/advanced-topics/hooks/memberInfo-array/) which you can use for checking permissions.
 Let's see how to implement each of the above access methods.

+> **Note:** We highly recommend placing your custom pages in the `hooks` folder or a subfolder of it.
+Placing your custom files outside the `hooks` folder, in the main application folder, would make it harder to maintain your custom files when you regenerate your application using AppGini.
+In addition, if you place your custom files outside the main application folder, they would always run as guest user, regardless of the logged-in user.

 #### Grant access to one or more groups